DFE-Digital/service-manual-drafts/content/5-writing-in-plain-english.md

 ---
-title: Writing in plain English
+title: Writing content
 ---

+Writing in plain English

 We use plain English to: